-Euring FMLA leave, the coupleyer must maintain the employee's wealth coverage made any "group health plan" on the sand cours as if the similayee had continued to work.
-These examination FMLA leaver most chip hypers must be restored to their original or expression positions with equivalent pay. baselits, and other employment terms.
+Euring FMLA leave, the originary runst maintain the employee's health coverage make any "group health plan" on the same terms us if the employee had continued to work.
+Upon come from FMLA loave, most employees must be restored to their original or expression positions with equivalent pay, baselits, and other employment terms.

-Use of FMI.
-A leave cannot result in the loss of any employment bondful dist accrued prior to the start of an employee's leave.
+Use of FMLA leave cannot result in the loss of any employment bondfit that accrued prior to the start of an employee's leave.